-(1) Calculated by multiplying each NEO's annual base salary as of October 1, 2021 by their respective target award opportunity percentage.
+(1) Calculated by multiplying each NEO's annual base salary as of October 1, 2022 by their respective target award opportunity percentage.
+(2) The Funding Factor resulted in a potential payout of up to 225.0% of target award opportunity for the calendar year (based on the actual non-GAAP operating margin results detailed under "2022 Annual Incentive Program Corporate Performance Factor" above and the specific goal described in the second paragraph under "2022 Annual Incentive Program Funding Factor and Corporate Performance Factor" above).

-- (2) The Funding Factor resulted in a potential payout of up to 225.0% of target award opportunity for the calendar year (based on the actual non-GAAP operating margin results detailed under "2021 Annual Incentive Program Corporate Performance Factor" above and the specific goal described in the second paragraph under "Annual Incentive Program Funding Factor and Corporate Performance Factor" above). - (3) Calculated by multiplying each NEO's target award opportunity, in dollars, by the product of (x) the Corporate Performance Factor of 1.315 multiplied by (y) that NEO's Individual Performance Factor.
-In calculating the payout for Mr. Archer, the product of the Corporate Performance Factor and his Individual Performance Factor was rounded to three decimal places before being multiplied by his target award opportunity.
+(3) Calculated by multiplying each NEO's target award opportunity, in dollars, by the average of (x) the Corporate Performance Factor of 0.970 and (y) that NEO's Individual Performance Factor.

-Calendar Year 2022 Annual Incentive Program Parameters
+Calendar Year 2023 Annual Incentive Program Parameters